spacetelescope/jwst_magic/fgs-commissioning/docs/MAGIC User's Guide/iii_determining_and_loading_the_input_image.md

    1. Check the **Manual** radio button (*G*) to set the naming method.
    2. Specify a **Root** name (*H*) If different than the default name that was created when the input image was uploaded.
 The root will be used to to create the output directory where all created files will reside, out/{root}.
-   3. Change the **Out** directory (*I*) Choose the location to where the files were copied in [Section II](ii_setting_up.md).
+   3. Change the **Out** directory (*I*) Choose the location to where the files will be saved.
 An ``out/`` directory will be created in this location, and this is where all the files will be saved.

    Considering these parameters all together, the output files will be saved in the ``{out}/out/{root}/`` directory, with names of the format ``{root}_G{guider}``

-5. Set image conversion parameters: (Note: The steps labelled “optional” below will create higher-fidelity simulations, but are not necessary when using MAGIC to generate FSW input or segment override files.)
+4. Set image conversion parameters: (Note: The steps labelled “optional” below will create higher-fidelity simulations, but are not necessary when using MAGIC to generate FSW input or segment override files.)

    <p align="center">
        <img src ="./figs/figure5_main_image_convert.png" alt="Image Converter" width="600"/>